-Each month, we’ll name a cookbook to be the focus of that month’s cookbook club.
+Each month, we’ll introduce a cookbook with an essay about cooking from it, plus excerpted recipes.
 We’re focusing on books that share at least a few strands of DNA with Edible Communities.
 Expect books that take you to the farmers market and recipes based on whole food (not packaged) ingredients.
 We’ll be taking a pass on celebrity chef books in favor of books whose authors understand the realities of home cooking.
 We hope to bypass the hype to get you cooking from books that will make you think as they help you become a happier home cook.

 Join us on Facebook

-Come hang out with us on Facebook to chat about that month’s book.
+Come hang out with us on Facebook to chat about all the books we’ve featured.
 It’s the perfect place to ask questions that might come up about ingredients or techniques.
 I’ll be there to give you my best answers, and I’m sure other home cooks will have opinions to offer too.
 You can spread the word about your favorite recipe or warn us about the one that fell flat.
-You can even tell me what books you want to cook from going forward or disagree with something I wrote in my review.
+You can even tell me what books you want to cook from going forward.
 I’ll be there and I’ll be listening.

 Share your photos